Welcome

 Whistle Punks | Oxford Circus

-Looking for something competitive and quirky?
-Bullseye.
-Whistle Punks’ new central London axe-throwing bar allows you and your colleagues to let your hair down by hurling axes at a wooden target, and – somehow – drinking while you’re at it.
-Plus, there’s boundless comic potential for photos at the end.
+If darts feels like mere child’s play to you, Whistle Punks hits the bullseye.
+This central London axe-throwing bar allows you and your colleagues to let your hair down by hurling axes at a wooden target, and – somehow – drinking while you’re at it.
+Plus, there’s boundless potential for comedy photos at the end.

 Numbers: 10-200